 5. Share a fact or statistic

-People have short attention spans so shorter posts tend to perform better than long paragraphs.
-A fact or statistic is a great way to educate and inform your clients on a particular insurance topic or coverage.
+People have short attention spans, so shorter posts tend to perform better than long paragraphs.
+A fact or statistic is a great way to educate and inform your clients on a particular insurance topic.

-You can do this through an image or even just a plain text-based post.
+You can do this through an image or even just a simple text post.
 These are quick, straightforward and easily digestible.

 Your clients will quickly become disengaged from your social media if all you do is talk about yourself.
-So, what else can you share?
-Valuable content from other companies or publications like Forbes, local newspapers, or your carrier(s).
+What else can you share?
+Valuable content from other companies or publications like Forbes, local newspapers or your carrier(s).